 Moist heat can help relax muscles and ease aches, pain, and stiffness.
 Wrap a warm towel or pad around the area that hurts.
 Or try a warm bath or shower.

 Try a technique called "progressive muscle relaxation."
 To do this, tense or tighten one muscle group and then relax it.
 Take deep breaths as you do.
 Start at your feet.
 Move slowly up your body, ending with the muscles of your face.

 When you don't get enough shut-eye, you not only feel tired, but your joints will hurt too.

 To get a better night's sleep, go to bed and get up at the same time each day.
 Try to get some exercise every day.
 Avoid nicotine, caffeine, and alcohol.
 And don't forget to "unplug" your bedroom: Turn off TVs, computers, and phones.

 If you still need more help, talk to your doctor.

 Try Creams Made With Capsaicin

 It's an ingredient in hot peppers.
 Studies show it can ease pain when you rub your joints with cream that's got some in it.

 One thing to keep in mind, though: At first you may feel more pain, but then it usually eases up.

-Some RA drugs help control the condition over the long run by reducing inflammation and joint damage.
-But when you have a flare of pain, you need an immediate pain reliever.
-Acetaminophen and NSAIDs like ibuprofen can help ease pain right away.
-So can a corticosteroid shot.
-Or, you may need a prescription-strength pain reliever.
-Call your doctor's office -- tell them how you feel and ask what you need.
+Some RA drugs help control your condition over the long run by reducing inflammation and joint damage.
+But when you have a flare of pain, you want relief right away.
+Talk to your doctor about how to be prepared.